105 – Trent University

 We guarantee a residence space if you apply and complete the application requirements, including the deposit, by the deadline.
-Guaranteed students who have met all requirements by the application deadline are able to choose their own room.
+Guaranteed students who have met all requirements by the application deadline can choose their own room.

 Scholarships and Financial Aid

 Scholarships for Canadian Citizens and Permanent Residents (Landed Immigrants)

 All entrance scholarships listed are renewable for up to 4 years of undergraduate study, provided you maintain an 80% average in the required course load.

 Trent University’s Prestigious Scholarships are renewable entrance scholarships that reward 14 outstanding students who demonstrate leadership among their peers, involvement in their community, humanitarian efforts or academic success.

 Any Canadian student entering first year at Trent with a final admission average of 80% or higher may apply for a Trent University Prestigious Scholarship.